mofas/apply-algo/HW4.md

 Choosing job 2 + job 3 is better than just allocate job 1.

-We need to solve this problem by dynamic programming.
+So I think we need to solve this problem by dynamic programming.

 ```
 f(N, jobs):